 Argument: text Default: none

 Adds (or intersects) the matching set of genes to (or with) the alternate input dataset.
-Matching genes are identified by searching for the provided text in all labels, descriptions and identifiers associated with each known gene.
+Matching genes are found by searching for the provided text in all labels, descriptions and identifiers of each known gene.

 --alt-group / ALT_GROUP